Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Implement animations to modal -->
 <!-- - Add one leaderboard per map -->

-- Place markers on the map when the char click is correct
-- Multiple fetches on VSC reload
+- CSS format and make responsive the Homepage, Leaderboards and the Game
 - Implement google sign in and use Google name for the leaderboards
-- CSS format and make responsive the Homepage, Leaderboards and the Game
 - Fix weird error when submitting a score (score is still updated tho)
 - Button retry from modal to redo the same console map
+- Multiple fetches on VSC reload

 Ideas
 - Use Link params to pass the console clicked